 This version of What Child is This? is in the key of E minor.
 Along with God Rest Ye, Merry Gentlemen, it is one of the few Christmas carols that is in a minor key.
 Unlike the aforementioned carol, it is very somber in tone.

 Note that in measures 18 and 26, there is a C sharp in the melody.
 Some versions of the carol have a C natural instead.
 Since the song was written approximately 500 years ago, and we don’t know who composed the melody, it is hard to say which note is correct.
 However, in this case I have chosen C sharp because it sounds a little bit happier than the C natural : ) Merry Christmas!

-Select the song image below for a printable PDF of What Child Is This?
-The site will soon have versions of the carol in several other keys.
+Select the song image below for a printable PDF of What Child Is This? or scroll down for links to many more arrangements in seven different keys in treble, bass, and alto clefs.
+There are also woodwind and brass arrangements of the carol in the key of concert A minor, and string arrangements in the key of E minor.
 You can also view and print the lyrics to What Child Is This?

 For a countdown to Christmas, visit the How Many Days Until Christmas page.
 The Two Happy Bears are excited about the holiday and are eagerly counting every second!

 Tap the image of the sheet music for a full-size PDF of What Child Is This?

 Play-Along arrangements of What Child Is This?
 These pages have versions of the carol for band and string instruments for you to play with other musicians:

 More keys!
 Select a link below for a printable PDF of What Child Is This? in any of the following keys, for treble, bass, and alto clef.